Jacob T. Bradt

 prof_pic.jpg

 My research applies insights and methods from industrial organization and public economics to the study of environmental, energy, and climate policy.
-In my job market paper, I study the effect of consumer subsidies on market structure in California’s residential solar industry.
+I am particularly interested in studying the design of politically-feasible climate mitigation and adaptation policies.

 Selected working papers